BennyLouie/simple-pokemon-battles/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+##This project has been deployed to heroku: https://simple-pokemon-battles.herokuapp.com/

 ## Before Starting up this project

 Fork and clone from the following repository for the dependant backend